 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Who should NOT take this medication?

-- is allergic to ribavirin or to any ingredients of the medication
+- are allergic to ribavirin or to any ingredients of the medication

-- is pregnant or may become pregnant during exposure to the medication
+- are pregnant or may become pregnant during exposure to the medication

 What side effects are possible with this medication?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.
 The side effects listed below are not experienced by everyone who uses this medication.
 If you are concerned about side effects, discuss the risks and benefits of this medication with your doctor.

 Although most of these side effects listed below don’t happen very often, they could lead to serious problems if you do not check with your doctor or seek medical attention.